The six main design principles that apply to any piece of graphic design.

 Alignment brings order to the design.
 How type and graphics are aligned on a page and in relation to each other makes the layout easier or more difficult to read.
 Has a grid been used?
 Is there a common alignment?
 RHS, LHS, centred?
 Does the alignment aid or hinder readability?
 Has it been done with a specific goal in mind?

 Repetition / Consistency

-Designs that cram too much into a small space are uncomfortable and may be confusing and difficult to read.
+Finally, designs that cram too much into a small space feel uncomfortable and become confusing and difficult to read.
 White space gives the design breathing space.
 When designing try to ask yourself; Is there enough space between columns of text?
-Does text sit clear of the graphics?
-But beware too much white space and the elements will seem to float on the page.
+Does the text sit clear of the graphics?
+But beware of too much white space because the elements will seem to float on the page.

 Excellent graphic design will have all these elements in place producing pleasing and effective designs.
 Designs that excite the reader and re-enforce the message and branding of the business being portrayed.